 Vice versa, not all obese people have a predisposition to developing ectopic fat, so obesity doesn’t necessarily mean a higher risk of diabetes or prediabetes.

 Nevertheless, losing excess belly fat is still a good thing for everyone.
-In fact, in order to lose the invisible ectopic fat, we should lose visible fat as well.
+To lose the invisible ectopic fat, we should lose visible fat as well.

 3. Mitochondria